Rain and dew

 Anvil cloud, building up over the Indian Ocean, near Boydu, Tanzania.
 (Photo copyright © by Kaj Halberg)

 Raindrops dot flowers of a Taiwan hibiscus (Hibiscus taiwanensis).
 This attractive species is endemic to Taiwan, where it is very common in the lowlands and lower mountains.
 (Photo copyright © by Kaj Halberg)

 Although very dry most of the year, the Tibetan Plateau receives some rain during the summer months.
-This vast plateau is described in depth on the page Plants – Plant hunting in the Himalaya: The dry Tibetan Plateau, and you may also read about our adventures in this area on the page Travel episodes – Tibet 1987: Tibetan summer.
+This vast plateau is described in depth on the page Plants – Plant hunting in the Himalaya: The dry Tibetan Plateau, and you may also read about my adventures in this area on the page Travel episodes – Tibet 1987: Tibetan summer.